 This course is an introduction to laser cutting.
 The focus is on laser safety, laser programming, and laser cutting fundamentals.
 Lab work will include creating programs and programming of laser for welding.
-(Prerequisites: WELD 1034; Co-requisites: WELD 2006, WELD 2110, WELD 2120, WELD 2130, WELD 2140, and WELD 2150) (1 credit lecture/1 credit lab)
+(Prerequisites: Must be accepted into the one of the following programs Robotic and Laser Welding AAS or certificate; Co-requisites: WELD 2006, WELD 2140, WELD 2110, WELD 2120, WELD 2130, and WELD 2150)